fox-archives/redpanda/README.md

 ## Preview

 As you can see, it is bare bones.
-It makes transactions like [this one](https://github.com/hyperupcall/salamis/commit/064b6f544e1fa3c6fd6a034ada83b22bc5ebc3ee)
+It makes transactions like [this one](https://github.com/hyperupcall/salamis/commit/064b6f544e1fa3c6fd6a034ada83b22bc5ebc3ee).
+It logs a list of all transactions at [hyperupcall/transactions](https://github.com/hyperupcall/transactions)
 ![Preview of Red Panda](./assets/screenshot.png)

 ## Concepts